Events

 a diversity of religious beliefs and issues.

-The Ebor Lectures in Theology and Public Life were established in 2006 in York, UK to promote conversation across a diversity of religious beliefs and issues of public concern.
+The Ebor Lectures in Theology and Public Life promote conversation across a diversity of religious beliefs and issues of public concern.

-The Ebor Lectures are offered free of charge to the general public providing a space where experts and practitioners from a range of communities, such as educational institutions, public interest groups, religious movements, charitable and political organisations, can share knowledge and provoke reflection contributing to creative personal and collective decision-making for the benefit of society.
+Established in 2006 in York, UK the Ebor Lectures are offered free of charge to the public.
+The Lectures provide a space where experts and practitioners from a range of communities - such as educational institutions, public interest groups, religious movements, charitable and political organisations - can share knowledge and provoke reflection contributing to creative personal and collective decision-making for the benefit of society.
 Speakers have included archbishops, cabinet ministers, social activists, journalists, astronomers, peace-workers, authors and many others.